Implantable cardioverter-defibrillator (ICD)

-Problems with your ICD due to electrical interference are rare.
+Problems with your ICD due to electrical signals (electrical interference) are rare.
 Still, take precautions with the following:

 Security systems.
 After surgery, you'll receive a card that says you have an ICD.
 Show your card to airport personnel because the ICD may set off airport security alarms.

 Also, hand-held metal detectors often contain a magnet that can interfere with your ICD.
 Limit scanning with a hand-held detector to less than 30 seconds over the site of your ICD or make a request for a manual search.